wp-plugins/the-preloader/readme.txt

 * Fully Responsive.
 * Retina Ready.
 * Full Customize.
+* 9 Options to display preloader in full website or in posts only or in pages only, etc.
 * jQuery & CSS3.
 * Compatible with Google Chrome, FireFox, Opera, Safari, IE9, IE10, IE11 and with mobile devices like iPad, iPhone, Android, etc.
 * Easy to use.